aws/modern-data-architecture-accelerator/packages/apps/dataops/dataops-dms-app/README.md

 ![DMS](../../../constructs/L3/dataops/dataops-dms-l3-construct/docs/DMS.png)

 **DMS Replication Instance** - Provisioned compute which will be used to perform replication tasks.
-CAEF ensures these are private and encrypted.
+MDAA ensures these are private and encrypted.

 **DMS Endpoint** - Source and target data sources from/to which data will migrated.
-CAEF ensures that endpoint credentials are securely managed exclusively through AWS Secrets Manager, or via AWS Role credentials.
+MDAA ensures that endpoint credentials are securely managed exclusively through AWS Secrets Manager, or via AWS Role credentials.

 **DMS Replication Task** - Tasks move data between DMS Endpoints, and are executed using Replication Instance compute.